Skip to main content

 Argument / OptionDescription

-<integration>claude-code, codex, or hermes
+<integration>claude-code, codex, hermes, or openclaw

 --yesSkip confirmation prompts